TAILOR-UoB/new_ways_of_publishing/booksource/introduction/authoring-tools.md

 # Authoring tools

-`Authoring tools` are tools that help the creation of authoring input artefacts which will be compiled by a `formatting tool` to generate publishable outputs.
+`Authoring tools` facilitate the creation of input artefacts which will be compiled and rendered by a `formatting tool` to generate publishable outputs.
 For example, a markup language editor to create $\LaTeX$ is an authoring tool, while `pdflatex`, `XeLaTeX`, or `LuaTeX` are publishing systems that compile input artefacts to pdf.
-In this roadmap we focus on authoring tools that can be used for the purpose of multioutput publishing systems.
+In this roadmap we focus on authoring tools that can be used for the purpose of multi-output publishing systems.
 We provide some guidelines on the type of files that need to be considered during the authoring process, which tools can directly help on the generation of those artefacts.
 We consider the collaboration of teams in the authoring process as a desirable